astronomer/docs/astro/secrets-backend/azure-key-vault.md

     astro deploy --deployment-id <your-deployment-id>
     ```

-3. Optional.
-Remove the environment variables from your `.env` file, or store your `.env` file so that your credentials are hidden, for example with GitHub secrets.
+3. (Optional) Remove the environment variables from your `.env` file, or store your `.env` file so that your credentials are hidden, for example with GitHub secrets.